Department: Clinical Science and Services

 Wells T, Davidson C, Morgelin M, Bird JL, Bayliss MT, Dudhia J: Age-related changes in the composition, the molecular stoichiometry and the stability of proteoglycan aggregates extracted from human articular cartilage.
 Biochem J 2003, 370(Pt 1):69-79.

-Jay is particulalry interested in clinical appliations of his research and has successful collaborations with both veterinary clinicians within the RVC equine hospital and medical colleagues outside.
+Although Jay has no clinical duties, he is particulalry interested in clinical appliations of his research and has successful collaborations with both veterinary clinicians within the RVC hospitals as well as medical colleagues outside.
 More recently he has been developing a programme of research with small animal clinicians on applications of stem cells in feline and canine myocardial diseases.